dancespiele/yew_assets/README.md

 </script>
 ```

-If you need to include css file or anothe assets, it has to be inside of the `static`
+If you need to include css file or another assets, it has to be inside of the `static`

 ```html
 <head>